jessecusack/cookiecutter-research-project/README.md

 git init
 ```

 We now want to connect this local repository to a github repo.
+### 1. Set up a remote repository via github.com or via the desktop interface.

-This can be done directly from the command line using the [Github Command Line Interface](https://github.com/cli/cli#installation).
+This can also be done directly from the command line using the [Github Command Line Interface](https://github.com/cli/cli#installation).
 You will have to install it following one of the methods described [here](https://github.com/cli/cli#installation)

-### Method with GitHub Cli
+### 2. Otherwise there exists a method with GitHub Cli
 **Note**: if you do not have GitHub Cli, you can download it on Windows via:

 ````bash